MicrosoftDocs/powerbi-docs/articles/powerbi-service-analyze-in-excel.md

 The .ODC file has an MSOLAP connection string that connects to your dataset in Power BI.
 When you analyze or work with the data, Excel queries that dataset in Power BI and returns the results to Excel.
 If that dataset connects to a live data source using DirectQuery, Power BI queries the data source and returns the result to Excel.

-**Analyze in Excel** is very useful for datasets and reports that connect to *Analysis Services Tabular* or *Multidimensional* databases, or from Power BI Desktop files or Excel workbooks with data models that have explicit measures created using Data Analysis Expressions (DAX).
+**Analyze in Excel** is very useful for datasets and reports that connect to *Analysis Services Tabular* or *Multidimensional* databases, or from Power BI Desktop files or Excel workbooks with data models that have model measures created using Data Analysis Expressions (DAX).

 ## Get started with Analyze in Excel